-Our common stock is classified as a "penny stock;" the restrictions of the penny stock regulations of the SEC may result in less liquidity for our common stock.
+If, following this offering, our common stock becomes classified again as a "penny stock," the restrictions of the penny stock regulations of the Securities and Exchange Commission, or SEC, may result in less liquidity for our common stock.

 The SEC has adopted regulations which define a "penny stock" to be any equity security that has a market price (as therein defined) of less than \$5.00 per share or an exercise price of less than \$5.00 per share, subject to certain exceptions.
 Unless exempt, the rules require the delivery, prior to any transaction involving a penny stock by a retail customer, of a disclosure schedule prepared by the SEC relating to the penny stock market.
 Disclosure is also required to be made about commissions payable to both the broker/dealer and the registered representative and current quotations for the securities.
 Finally, monthly statements are required to be sent disclosing recent price information for the penny stock held in the account and information on the limited market in penny stocks.
-Our common stock is classified as a penny stock.
-As a result of the penny stock restrictions, brokers or potential investors may be reluctant to trade in our securities, which may result in less liquidity for our securities.
+If, following this offering, the market price for shares of our common stock falls below \$5.00, and we do not satisfy any of the exceptions to the SEC's definition of penny stock, our common stock will be classified as a penny stock.
+If such should occur, as a result of the penny stock restrictions, brokers or potential investors may be reluctant to trade in our securities, which may result in less liquidity for our securities.